-The name game: The best ‘American Horror Story’ characters, ranked
+The best characters in Ryan Murphy’s ‘American Horror Story’, ranked

 It was a tough one to whittle down, but here’s our ranking of the 21 best American Horror Story characters so far.